Puthpiseth/Random-Quote-Generator/README.md

 ## Random-Quote-Generator

+This is an individual project of Simplon.co Bootcamp.
 This application helps users to generate a random quote.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.

 ## GitHup Page of the Application